mzguntalan/vegetable/README.md

 - `Font` class that has a name, and a `__call__(glyph_name)` that returns a `Glyph` object if the glyph exists, and raises a `KeyError`, otherwise.
 - `Glyph` class which is a `VectorGraphic` object and has an additional name property

+## Motivation
+`broccoli` was made to fill the needs that I had in the past, for which I could'nt find good solutions for.
+The solutions i had were hard to engineer and has perfomance issues because it was wildly different solutions stuck together - even then, the resulting point clouds were not as neat.

+The TTF Reader that broccoli provides can read a ttf font file for 52 glyphs (a-z, A-Z) in about `0.5s`.
+This reader can also serves as an example how the `carrot` package can be used - other use cases can be `otf` font files, `svg` files, and others.

 ## Demo
 Say you have a `ttf` file somewhere and you want to get the glyphs A,B,a,b and you want to make point clouds out of them.